-To update the waiting list, the WHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address that the WHA has on record for the family.
+This update request will be sent to the last address that the WHA has on record for the family as well as any additional contact methods identified by the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.

-The family's response must be in writing and may be delivered in person, by mail, or by fax.
+The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
 Responses should be postmarked or received by the WHA not later than 15 business days from the date of the WHA letter.